SpartanJ/eepp/docs/articles/cssspecification.md

 ### skin

 Sets the skin (a.k.a. decoration) to an element.
 Element skins are automatically applied if there's a specific skin for the element loaded in the current theme, but new skins can be used and loaded with this property.
-Skins are the default way to decorate the widgets, they are loaded from a list of textures or from a texture atlas.
+Skins are a way to decorate the widgets, they are loaded from a list of textures or from a texture atlas.
 Skins are stateful, this means that a skin can contain all the possible states that a widget can have for decoration, these are: `normal`, `focus`, `selected`, `hover`, `pressed`, `selectedhover`, `selectedpressed`, `disabled`, `checked`.
 Current UI skin documentation is lacking.